ApsharaPriyadharshini/19AI304-Fundamentals-of-C-Programming-2025-Odd-M2/README.md

 # IAPR-2- Module 2 - FoC
 # Ex.No:7
   Develop a C program to display the multiplication table of a given number (15) up to 10.
-# Date :

 # Aim:
  To develop a C program that prints the multiplication table of the number 15 up to 10 using a for loop.
 # Algorithm:
 ### Step 1:
 Start
 ### Step 2:
 Include the standard input-output library: #include<stdio.h>.
 ### Step 3:
 Declare an integer variable number and initialize it with 15.
 ### Step 4:
 Declare another integer variable i to use as a loop counter.
 ### Step 5:
 Use a for loop to iterate from i = 1 to i = 10.

   In each iteration: